-I planned out this post before I realised its significance as the first on the new blog.
-Luckily the ceviche combines many of my favorite ingredients – seafood, fresh fruit, lime, and spicy pickled jalapeños.
 Ceviche is a seafood dish that originated on the Mexican coast.
 The seafood is marinated in citrus juices which pickle the meat and effectively cooks it without heat.
 The flavors are sweet and spicy with a hint of sour from the lime.
-It is the perfect summer dish and is best enjoyed with a glass of cold white wine and a view of the ocean.

-Still Life: Viva la vida y el Dr. Juan Farill was completed by Kahlo at the very end of her life as a gift to her doctor.
+Frida Kahlo completed Still Life: Viva la vida y el Dr. Juan Farill (1953-54) at the very end of her life as a gift to her doctor.
 Due to the very heavy handed brushstrokes and clumsy handling of the paint many believe she completed the painting while under the influence of painkillers.
 The sky is split, light and dark with the tips of a bunch of bananas looking like a mountain landscape.
 In art the white dove traditionally represents peace and gentle affection as well as the soul as it departs the body in death.
 Although the theme of death runs throughout Kahlo’s body of work, this particular reference is especially poignant given the painting was one of the last she completed.

 1 orange